pingcap/docs-cn/benchmark/benchmark-tidb-using-sysbench.md

 Default CF : Write CF = 4 : 1

-Configuring the block cache of RocksDB on TiKV should be based on the machine’s memory size, in order to make full use of the memory.
+Configuring the block cache of RocksDB on TiKV should be based on the machine's memory size, in order to make full use of the memory.
 To deploy a TiKV cluster on a 40GB virtual machine, it is recommended to configure the block cache as follows:

 ```yaml
 server_configs: